xaked/apacheds/README.md

 ### Custom Root DC

-To customize the existing configuration with a different root DC you need to find a replace a number of strings within `ome.ldfi`, `instance/config.ldif` and `instance/ads-contextentry.decoded`.
+To customize the existing configuration with a different root DC you need to find and replace a number of strings within `ome.ldif`, `instance/config.ldif` and `instance/ads-contextentry.decoded`.
 Specifically find and replace `dc=org`, `dc: org`, `openmicroscopy.org` and `openmicroscopy`.

 For a custom root dc of `example.com`: